Sustainable Cooks

 PRO TIPS/RECIPE NOTES

 • The cooking time will remain the same no matter how much rice you make.
-The more rice you make, the longer the Instant Pot will take longer to come up to pressure.
+That being said, the more rice you make, the longer the Instant Pot will take longer to come up to pressure and depressurize.

 • Each cup of uncooked rice will yield three cups of cooked rice.